IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 Forfeiting matches or withdrawing will also result in forfeiture of any Prize Money accumulated up to that point.

-# 4.1 Participation in LD Challenger Series 1
+# 4.1 Participation in LD Challengers Series 1

 ## 4.1 Player & Team Eligibility